-4.5.
+4.6.
 Un-Submitting a Proposal

-1. Click the RCPP Proposals tab and select 2018 Farm Bill.
-A list of the Partner's proposals will be displayed and include the Fiscal Year, Project Number (link to the proposal), Project Name, and Status.

-- 3. Click the project number to access the proposal.
+- 1. Click the RCPP Proposals tab and select 2018 Farm Bill.
+A list of the Partner's proposals will be displayed and include the Fiscal Year, Project Number (link to the proposal), Project Name, and Status. - 2.
+Find the proposal in the Proposal Submitted status. - 3.
+Click the project number to access the proposal.
 The proposal opens in the same screen. - 4.
 Click the button Un-Submit to un-submit the Proposal. - 5.
 A message is displayed: Do you really want to un-submit this Proposal?
 Click the Yes button to continue.

-Please note: Upon clicking the Un-Submit button, (1) the Status of the Proposal changes back to Proposal in Progress, (2) the user receives an email confirmation that their proposal was un-submitted, and (3) the pre-proposal is unlocked for editing.
+Please note: Upon clicking the Un-Submit button, (1) the Status of the Proposal changes back to Full Proposal in Progress, (2) the user receives an email confirmation that their proposal was un-submitted, and (3) the pre-proposal is unlocked for editing.